Devotion (video game): Music

-Devotion's soundtrack was composed by Taiwanese composer Vincent Yang and seeks to capture the ambiance of the 1980s in Taiwan by incorporating traditional Asian instruments and folk music elements.
+Devotion's soundtrack was composed by Taiwanese composer Vincent Yang and incorporates traditional Asian instruments and elements of folk music.
 It was released on Steam as a DLC.

 The album also includes a title track written and performed by the Taiwanese indie band and 2017 Golden Melody Awards winner, No Party for Cao Dong, and the song "Lady of the Pier" (碼頭姑娘), which appeared during the game and in the ending.

+Sound Design

+Devotion's sound design was handled by Singapore-based game audio studio Imba Interactive.
+It also sought to capture the ambience of 1980s Taiwan through thorough research and empirical interviews.
+The studio utilised field recordings obtained from Taiwan during the development, as well as studio recordings of a myriad of props in Singapore.

+The sound engine utilised was Audiokinetic Wwise.

-Releases and Controversy
+Releases and controversy

 Devotion launched for Microsoft Windows through Steam on February 19, 2019.

 On February 21, 2019, two days after the game's release, players discovered a fulu talisman decorating a wall in the game contained the words "Xi Jinping Winnie the Pooh" (習近平小熊維尼) in Chinese seal script, referencing an internet meme that compares the Chinese general secretary to the Disney character.
 Also on the talisman were the transcribed words "ní ma bā qì" (呢嘛叭唭), which sounds similar to "nǐ mā bā qī" (你媽八七) in Mandarin. "你媽" means "your mother (is a)"; and "八七" (peh tshit) sounds similar to "白痴" (pe̍h-tshi, means "moron") in Taiwanese Hokkien.
 Taken together, this was interpreted by Chinese gamers as an insult to the Chinese leader.
 As a result, Devotion was heavily review bombed by Chinese gamers on Steam, and the game went from having "Overwhelmingly Positive" reviews overall to being "Mostly Negative".
 Red Candle Games responded by patching out the offending art material, replacing it with a talisman that reads "Happy New Year" (恭賀新禧), explaining that the original talisman was a placeholder that was supposed to be replaced, and apologizing for the oversight.
 Nevertheless, other aspects of the game were analyzed as insults to China, leading to the game being removed from Steam in China on February 23.
 Publishers Indievent and Winking Skywalker cut ties with Red Candle Games, with Red Candle Games being liable for their losses as a result of the controversy.
 On February 25, Red Candle removed the game from Steam globally to fix technical issues, as well as to confirm that no other hidden messages remain.

 Taiwan's Vice Premier Chen Chi-mai spoke out in defense of the game regarding the "Easter egg", saying: "Only in countries with democracy and freedom can creation be free from restrictions."
 Red Candle's Sina Weibo account remains blocked, and posts containing the hashtag #Devotion, which had hundreds of millions of views before the controversy, were hidden by Chinese censors.
 The episode has raised concerns about the future of the Steam platform in China, which did not gain official approval to operate there but remains accessible with up to 30 million users from China.